-National Capital FreeNet is a local, not-for-profit alternative to commercial internet service providers.
+National Capital FreeNet is a local, not-for-profit internet service provider.
 Since 1992, we have connected more than 100,000 members.

-We believe that everyone in Canada's National Capital Region should have access to the internet, meaning they can afford a high-quality connection, understand how to use it, and feel safe online.
+We believe in digital equity and that everyone in Canada's National Capital Region should have access to the internet, meaning they can afford a high-quality connection, understand how to use it, and feel safe online.

 As a member-driven not-for-profit organization and social enterprise, we operate with a commitment to people over profits.
 We have members, not customers.
 Our team doesn’t work on commission or have sales targets.
 And we don’t lock our members into contracts or offer short-term deals that jump in price after a few months.